Mixing Particle Production for Relaxion Mechanism: Model Implementation

 where we have assumed that the cut off scales are much higher than the shift symmetry breaking scales of the spurions, i.e., $\kappa \sim \kappa' \ll \Lambda \sim \Lambda'$ and $\lambda_{\rm mix} \ll 1$ is assumed in order to suppress the mixing angle.
 The full mass matrix and the derivation of its eigenvalues are given in appendix \ref{sec:massE}.
 Due to the small value of $\kappa$'s the mixing between Higgs or $\eta$ and the relaxion is negligible.
 On the contrary, the original model of relaxion utilising the feedback mechanism could lead to a significant mixing between Higgs and the relaxion, since the barrier becomes larger as the Higgs vev grows ($\Lambda \propto \langle h \rangle^j$) \cite{Flacke:2016szy}.
 However, depending on the value of $\lambda_{\rm mix}$, we are left with only the mixing between Higgs and the new scalar, $\eta$.
 The mixing angle, $\theta$, is written as

-Since the Higgs couplings are in agreement with the SM~\cite{Khachatryan:2016vau,CMS:2018uag,ATLAS:2019nkf}, we expect the scalar mixing angle to be small.
-In order to quantify a deviation from the SM, the Higgs coupling strength modifier is defined as
+Since the Higgs couplings are in agreement with the standard model~\cite{Khachatryan:2016vau,CMS:2018uag,ATLAS:2019nkf}, we expect the scalar mixing angle to be small.
+In order to quantify a deviation from the standard model, the Higgs coupling strength modifier is defined as

 where $i$ indicates the production channel and $j$ indicates the decay channel.
 From~\cite{CMS:2018uag,ATLAS:2019nkf}, the global value is $\mu = 1.11 \pm 0.09$.
 Since all Higgs couplings are modified by $\cos{\theta}$, the predicted value is proportional to $\cos^4\theta$.
 Therefore, the consistency with the Higgs precision experiments requires